 Not to be missed is the Parker’s Tavern Afternoon Tea, served in the hotel’s Library.
 The bookshelf walls, traditional timber panelling and original, wood-burning fireplace mean the Library is the perfect welcome for those searching for a cosy corner away from the hustle and bustle of Cambridge city life.

 This Summer, Parker’s Tavern are launching ‘Parker’s On The Piece’ promising the same fun and indulgent dishes but al fresco style!

 The hotel concierge are on hand to help guests to enjoy an array of activities in the city.
 This Summer, there are plenty of fun outdoor activities to keep everyone entertained, including private walking tours of the ancient city of Cambridge, a visit to the Cambridge University Botanic Garden, which is just a 10- minute walk away from the hotel and of course, a private punting experience along the River Cam.
 Guests can even borrow a University Arms branded bike for a cycling trip and stop to enjoy a luxury Parker’s Tavern picnic lunch in a picturesque spot.

-Address: University Arms & Parker’s Tavern, Regent Street, Cambridge CB2 1AD
+Address: Regent St, Cambridge CB2 1AD